integritee-network/substraTEE/ATTESTATION.md

 lanching modes: *Debug*, *Production*

 ### EPID
-a group signature key known only to the quoting enclave.
+Enhanced Privacy ID (EPID).
+A group signature key known only to the quoting enclave.
 Only used for remote attestation.

-### SSID
+### SPID
-An SSID is needed to talk to IAS.
+A Service Provider ID (SPID) is needed to talk to IAS.
 Developers can obtain their SPID by [registering with Intel](https://software.intel.com/en-us/form/sgx-onboarding) (only allows to attest DEBUG encalves!)

 You can request either *linkable* or *unlinkable* quote.

-**tl;dr**: selecting UNLINKABLE is safe.
+**tl;dr**: selecting UNLINKABLE is a safe choice.
+But don't expect to be anonymous.

 In both cases, the quoting enclave uses a group signature for a quote.
 You can just decide if you wish two subsequent signatures to be linkable (an observer learns "quote was signed by same platform") or not.